-Figure 5: MBANS emission mask
+Figure 5: MBANS emission mask (reference BW 3 MHz)

-[Ralf: Some informations from TR 101 557 are possibly worth to be noted here:

-Co-existence possibilities: Interference issues between MBANSs and aeronautical telemetry systems (ATS) in the band 2360-2400 MHz can be addressed by avoiding MBANS operation in the proximity of ATS installations, since there are very few of these that use the 2360-2400 MHz spectrum.
-These proposals are already well developed in the US FCC discussions, and it is recognized that MBANSs can effectively meet the ITU M.1459 recommendations for interference protection [i.16].
-Adaptive frequency selection, listen-before-talk, adaptive power control and other features may possibly enable opportunistic low-power, short-range MBANSs to achieve harmonized coexistence with ATS and amateur radios.
-It is possible that countries in Europe may issue spectrum authorisations for mobile broadband applications including IMT in the 2300-2400 MHz band based on unpaired operation in contiguously aggregated 5 MHz blocks.

-APC may be used by MBANS transmitters

-Some questions to those points

-]

-Compatibility Study for the Band 2360 – 2400 MHz
+Compatibility Study for the Band 2300 – 2400 MHz

+The compatibility studies presented in this section are structured in the following way:

+Section 4.x: Introduction of the radio service / application analysed in that subsection, including all relevant technical parameters for the studies

+Section 4.x.1: Compatibility with healthcare facility MBANSs, including MCL calculations and SEAMCAT simulations

+Section 4.x.2: Compatibility with home MBANSs, including MCL calculations and SEAMCAT simulations

+Section 4.x.3: Compatibility with ambulance MBANSs mode, including MCL calculations and SEAMCAT simulations

+Section 4.x.4: Summary and conclusions for the analysed radio service / application

 Aeronautical Telemetry

 Aeronautical Telemetry Systems (ATS) are used for aircraft testing.
 In an ATS, an aircraft-under-test transmits telemetry data to a ground-based receiving station.
 The usage of ATS is limited to the duration of aircraft testing, and it is therefore not used for other aircraft communications—such as regular flight control.
 During operation, the high gain parabolic antenna of the receiving station tracks the position of aircraft in the sky.
 Therefore any interference arriving over terrestrial path may assume to be falling in the side-lobes of the ATS receiver antenna.
-Although there are very few of these systems using the 2360 – 2400 MHz spectrum in Europe, it was considered appropriate to consider ATS in the compatibility studies.
+Although the deployment of these systems in the 2300 – 2400 MHz spectrum is geographically limited in Europe, it was considered necessary to consider ATS in the compatibility studies.

 The parameters of digital ATS used in this study were mainly taken from Recommendation ITU-R M.1459. [].
 ECC Report 110[ ] and ECC Report 6 [ ] were also consulted.